gioppoluca/sheet-export/README.md

 **Global content**
 The base class offers a function to keep content that could be splitted in different fields.
 **setGlobalValue** function has a key parameter and the mapping value to assign the **Global Value**.
-With the **getGlobalValue** it is ossible to get a number of charcters of the global content by passing (key to the content, start char, end char) the syntax is the same as the substring function.
+With the **getGlobalValue** it is possible to get a number of characters of the global content by passing (key to the content, start char, end char) the syntax is the same as the substring function.

 ### Settings